adrienjoly/adrienjoly.github.io/ideas/index.md

 ## Recent ideas

+- A good todo-list app ✅📲 (similar to [Swipes Personal](https://softwarerecs.stackexchange.com/questions/56985/alternative-to-swipesapp-swipes-personal)) for web and mobile that would be subscription-based if you want sync to work out of the box, and free to use if you setup your own back-end.

 - A mobile (web) app to quickly take notes and update tasks in any card of my personal Trello board.
   - Potential technical enabler: [open source markdown viewer and editor](https://hashnode.com/post/i-created-an-open-source-online-markdown-viewer-and-editor-cjxnae7td002yt6s1p88x9ssn)